 The Young Scholars Program offers future scientists and engineers a unique opportunity for a hands-on, paid, research experience while still in high school.
 The program is open to Boston area applicants who have completed either their sophomore or junior year of high school.

 Laboratory research experiences.
 Work in research laboratories within Northeastern University’s Colleges of Arts, Sciences and Engineering.
 Many assignments will work with faculty affiliated with the Bernard M. Gordon Center for Subsurface Sensing and Imaging Systems (Gordon CenSSIS) the Center for High Rate Nanomanufacturing (CHN), and the newly formed ALERT center at Northeastern University.
 In 2016, students worked with faculty such as: Professor Brad Lehman, who is working to create solar panels that could effectively charge car and cell phone batteries in short time periods; Professor Carol Livermore, who is focusing on finding a way to make tissue fold on its own to help support healthy organ growth; and Assistant Professor Raymond Fu, who is making a program that will predict when a video on a social media website is unsuitable for children.
 Find out more information about Participating Laboratories (2015, 2016, 2017, 2018).

 Career exploration.
 Participate in a special seminar series, Introduction to Engineering, with presentations by Chemical, Civil, Electrical and Computer, Mechanical, and Industrial Engineering professors and graduate students.
 Topics include radar, environmental issues, superconductivity, lasers, microwave materials, biotechnology, chemical analysis, and robotics.

 Education and career counseling.
 A general overview of engineering education for undergraduate students will be presented by the Dean’s Office of the College of Engineering.
 The Department of Cooperative Education will acquaint students with the ‘nuts and bolts’ of careers for scientists and engineers.
-And each Young Scholar participates in college and career counseling with the program’s coordinators and mentors.
+Also, each Young Scholar participates in college and career counseling with the program’s coordinators and mentors.